haithamcz/petstore-robotframework/README.md

         --/reports

 ## Test Notes
-Some of the acceptance criteria where not possible to automate, like in <b>location of current date</b> in US01.
+Some of the acceptance criteria where not possible to automate, like the <b>location of current date</b> in US01.